kelseyteo/bird-pam/README.md

 ManualValidation.R - validation of BirdNET files and calculating precision.
 Adapted from code from Mitchell (2024).

-StatisticalAnalysis.R - GLMs for species richness, PCoA and LMs for community composition, and manual variation partitioning calculations
+StatisticalAnalysis.R - GLMs for species richness, PCoA and LMs for community composition, and manual variation partitioning calculations using R2